-- 1. Turn the key to 3 (ON) without turning the key to 4 (START).
+1. Turn the key to 3 (ON) without turning the key to 4 (START).
 If there is difficulty in turning the key, rotate the steering wheel until the key turns freely.
 This condition may occur when:

-- the front wheels are turned

-- a front wheel is against the curb

-Turn the key to 4 (START), then release the key as soon as the engine starts.
+- the front wheels are turned - a front wheel is against the curb release the key as soon as the engine starts.
 Excessive cranking could damage the starter.